 How To Play A Winning Game Of Golf On Windy Days

->

-> Any game of golf requires planning and concentration.
+Any game of golf requires planning and concentration.
 For you to win a game, it’s critical that you understand how the environment impacts play.
 Now that Autumn is upon us, wind can present you with some unique challenges.
 After all, golf is usually played in wide-open spaces where there is little protection from the elements.
 But wind isn’t solely a barrier to play.
-When you make wind your friend, it can actually lend you a hand.
+When you play golf in the wind, you can make wind your friend.

->

-> Here are our tips for playing golf on a windy day:
+Here are our tips for playing golf on a windy day:

 When playing golf in the wind, you won’t be able to properly sense how strong the wind is by simply standing in it.
 There might be barriers in any direction preventing you from feeling its full force.
 Therefore, it is better to check the tops of the trees to see how they’re moving (and in which direction).
 You can also toss some blades of grass into the air or check out the movement of surrounding flags.
 Knowing how strong the wind is and which direction it’s moving in will help you determine the best ways to play the game.

 The wind is your friend!
 Using it as a buffer can help you to create your desired shot.
 For example, if the wind is blowing left-to-right, you can aim towards the left side of the fairway and know that the wind will help direct the ball towards the center or right side of the fairway.
 As long as you remain confident about the direction and strength of the wind, you can use it to your advantage.